Identification, Images, & Information

 Identification

-Head often visible from above, not completely covered by pronotum as in Photinus.
-Legs typically long and slender, not compressed, antennae simple(3).
-Elytral fold, visible from side, incomplete (left) vs complete in Photinus (right)(4)
+Head not completely covered by pronotum (unlike in Photinus), legs typically long and slender, not compressed, antennae simple(4).
+Elytral fold, visible from side, incomplete (left) vs complete in Photinus (right)(5)

-identification to sp. is very difficult as the genitalia of all Photuris males are virtually identical and both the males and females use a variety of flash patterns.
-(2)
+species identification very difficult as male genitalia are virtually identical across the genus and both sexes use a variety of flash patterns(3)

 Food